akamai/cli-appsec/README.md

 * Version number - if not specified, the utility will assume the latest version is editable and try to execute the actions on the version.
 If the version turns out to be uneditable, you will get an error.
 * Config ID - if not specified, the system will make an assumption that the user has only one configuration and try to execute the action on the latest version.
 * Credentials - the tool expects your credentials to be stored under a 'default' section in your ~/.edgerc file.
 Alternatively you can provide the section name using the --section option in every command.
 If you are unfamiliar with the authentication and provisioning for OPEN APIs, see the "Get Started" section of https://developer.akamai.com

+## References
+<sup>1</sup>A configuration version is editable if it is not active currently or in the past in any of the environments(staging or production).